baobabsoluciones/cornflow/docs/source/main/docker-stack.rst

 The ``docker-compose.yml`` describes the build of this services:

-#.cornflow application
+#. cornflow application server
-#.postgres service for cornflow internal database
+#. postgresql server for cornflow internal database
-#.airflow webserver and scheduler service
+#. airflow webserver and scheduler server

 Since to run cornflow it is essential to have the airflow application, the ``docker-compose.yml`` file includes a deployment of said platform.